C0DECYCLE/WebEngineLab/README.md

 > Experimental lab for the lightweight fast graphics engine for the web.

-> make big plan for nanite like system, ideas, brain storm and preplan algorithms and optimization ideas and roadmap etc.

 ## Notes

--   clean up, professionalize, own repo? name?
 -   wrap/unwrap
 -   simplify
 -   bounding boxes